NLilley/alacrity-client/README.md

 # Technology

-The web client is fundamentally a TypeScript React WebApp using Redux Toolkit for state management and backend interaction, SignalR for websocket realtime data streaming, and Lightweight charts for candlestick visualization.
+The web client is fundamentally a TypeScript React WebApp using Redux Toolkit for state management and backend interaction, SignalR for WebSocket real-time data streaming, and Lightweight charts for candlestick visualization.
 SASS is used for styling components.
 The project uses the vite build system.

 # Testing